-(This recipe for Corned Beef Melts was originally posted in March 2010, but has been updated with new photos and content in 2019).
+(This recipe for Corned Beef Melts was originally published in March 2010, but has been updated with new photos and content in 2019).

-In the meantime, you’ll want to caramelize the onions the onions.
+If you have your corned beef already made, you’ll want to start by caramelizing the onions.
 Easiest thing ever.
 All you do is add a couple tablespoons of butter and some brown sugar in a medium skillet with the sliced onions.
 Cook on medium heat for about 20-30 minutes until the onions are deep brown and caramelized.

 Now it’s time to construct the sandwiches!
 Butter one side of all your bread slices.
 And put one from each sandwich on a skillet over medium heat.
 I’m making 2 sandwiches below.

 Spread a thin layer of mustard on the bread slices.
 Place a slice of provolone cheese on top of the mustard.
 And top with caramelized onions.
 And some of that beautiful corned beef.